CCL Industries

-CCL Industries Inc. is a Toronto, Ontario-based company founded in 1951.
+CCL Industries, Inc., is an American-Canadian company founded in 1951.
 It describes itself as the world's largest label maker.
 It is listed on the Toronto Stock Exchange, and is an S&P/TSX 60 Component.
 CCL consists of five divisions – CCL Label, CCL Container, Avery, Checkpoint, and Innovia.
 It has 154 manufacturing facilities in North America, Latin America, Europe, Asia, Australia and Africa operated by approximately 20,000 employees.

 History

 CCL was founded in 1951 as Connecticut Chemicals (Canada) Limited.
 In 1979, the name was changed to CCL Industries.
 It originally focused on custom manufacturing for the Canadian consumer products industry.
 Starting in the 1980s, it expanded into labels and other packaging, and also expanded internationally into the United States and the United Kingdom.
 It went public on the Toronto Stock Exchange in 1980.
 In the 2000s, it started shifting away from custom manufacturing and towards labels and packaging; in 2005, it sold its custom manufacturing business to KCP Income Fund for $256 million.
 In 2006, it sold its interest in ColepCCP, a European custom manufacturing joint venture with Portuguese company RAR, for $140 million.
 In 2013, it acquired Avery for $500 million from Avery Dennison, its biggest acquisition to that time.
 In 2015, it bought Worldmark, a British labelling company specializing in labels for the technology sector, for $255 million.
 In 2016, it acquired Checkpoint Systems for $422 million.
 In December 2016, CCL acquired Innovia Films Ltd, a British specialty films company, for $1.13 billion Canadian Dollars.
 In 2017, it joined the S&P/TSX 60.